mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.1-Release-Notes.md

 Replicate Binlog from the master to slave through MaxScale as simplified relay server for reduced network load and disaster recovery

 ### Database Firewall Filter
-Block queries based on columns in the query, where condition, query type(select, insert, delete, update), presence of wildcard, regular expression match and time of the query
+Block queries based on columns in the query, where condition, query type(select, insert, delete, update), presence of wildcard in column selection, regular expression match and time of the query

 ### Schema Sharding Router
 Route to databases sharded by schema without application level knowledge of shard configuration